 The complete ingredient list and measurements are listed in the printable recipe below.

-- Roasted Corn: You can grill your own corn but we made it easy with some store-bought roasted corn we found in the freezer section of our local Trader Joe’s.
-If you can’t find roasted corn you can substitute frozen or canned corn.
-If using canned corn make sure to drain and rinse it.
+- Roasted Corn: You can grill your corn, but we made it easy with some store-bought roasted corn in the freezer section of our local Trader Joe’s.
+If you can’t find roasted corn, substitute it with frozen or canned corn.
+If using canned corn, make sure to drain and rinse it.

-- Black Beans: Use canned beans that have been drained and rinsed well. .
-You can substitute pinto or kidney beans if you are not a fan of black beans.
+- Black Beans: Use canned beans, drained and rinsed well.
+You can substitute pinto or kidney beans if you do not like black beans.

-- Tomatoes: Choose a cherry or grape size tomato and cut them in half or quarters so they are bite-size.
+- Tomatoes: Choose a cherry or grape-sized tomato and cut it in half or quarters so they are bite-sized.
 In addition to fresh tomatoes, we use sun-dried tomatoes for their intense sweet-tart flavor.
-Try to find sun-dried tomatoes that are not packed in oil but if that is all you can find, drain and pat off excess oil with a paper towel before chopping.
+Try to find sun-dried tomatoes that are not packed in oil, but if that is all you can find, drain them and pat off excess oil with a paper towel before chopping.

-- Mini Peppers and Jalapenos: We prefer mini dulce peppers over bell peppers but they can be easily substituted.
-Be careful with your jalapeno peppers sometimes they are hot and sometimes they are not.
-We always remove the seeds and inner veins (or placenta) just in case.
+- Mini Peppers and Jalapenos: We prefer mini dulce peppers over bell peppers, but they can be easily substituted.
+Be careful with your jalapeno peppers.
+Sometimes they are hot, and sometimes not.
+We remove the seeds and inner veins (or placenta) just in case.

-- Hot Sauce: We used one of our new favorites Guajillo & Red Jalapeno Hot Sauce from Humble House for this recipe.
+- Hot Sauce: We used one of our new favorites, Guajillo & Red Jalapeno Hot Sauce from Humble House, for this recipe.
 It is a tangy garlic-flavored sauce.
 It is similar to sriracha but without all the harsh vinegar taste or heat.
-You can substitute your favorite hot sauce but will need to adjust the quantity based on the brand, type, and personal preference.
+You can substitute your favorite hot sauce but adjust the quantity based on the brand, type, and personal preference.

-- Chipotle Peppers in Adobo Sauce: These are smoked and dried jalapenos that have been rehydrated and canned in a puree of vinegar, garlic, tomato, and spices.
+- Chipotle Peppers in Adobo Sauce: These are smoked and dried jalapenos rehydrated and canned in a puree of vinegar, garlic, tomato, and spices.
 Just like raw jalapenos, chipotles can range in heat.
-They give the sauce a deep smokey flavor that shouldn’t be skipped so regulate the amount based on your personal tastes.
+They give the sauce a deep smokey flavor that shouldn’t be skipped, so regulate the amount based on your tastes.

 How to Make Southwest Pasta Salad with Creamy Chipotle Dressing